 The primary goal of weed management is to optimize yields by minimizing competition between the weeds and the crop.
 Weeds reduce yields by competing with the crop for water, light, and nutrients.
 Weeds also harbor insects and diseases and encourage vertebrate pests.
 Timely cultivation, wise use of herbicides, and never permitting weeds to go to seed are integral parts of a good weed management system.
 Many of the weeds found in these fields are difficult-to-control perennial weeds that are not common in annual crop culture.
 New plantings usually have fewer perennial weed problems than older plantings.
 Annual and biennial weeds can also exist in these fields.
 Fields should be scouted at least twice a year (spring and fall) to determine specific weed problems.
 The selection of a weed management tool should be based on specific weeds present in each field.
+Most annual weeds can be reduced with mulches that are free of weed seeds and placed thickly, but perennial weed may require additional management.
 Several herbicides are labeled for use in this crop.
 A list of herbicides and their recommended uses is presented in Table 58 below.

 Herbicides can be broadcast or applied as a directed spray to the base of the crop.
 With a band treatment, only 1 to 2 feet on either side of the rows is treated.
 The area between the crop rows is usually maintained with a mowed cover of sod, clover, weeds, or a combination of these.
 This cover is used primarily for erosion control and to improve trafficability in the field.
 With banding, less herbicide is needed in each acre.
 For example, a 3 foot band (1.5 feet on either side of the row) where rows are spaced 9 feet apart will require only one third the amount of herbicide normally required for a broadcast treatment.